walter-a-jablonowski/walter-a-jablonowski.github.io/misc/context.md

 # Current skills

-# AI & ML (new skills: some know how but still learning)
+# AI & ML (these are new skills: know how availaible, still learning more)

 - Project types
   - AI agents